kylasweb/green-energy/VERCEL_SETUP_GUIDE.md

 # Vercel Environment Variables Setup Guide

-## Critical: Update Vercel Dashboard Environment Variables
+## ✅ Build Fixed!
+Now Configure Environment Variables

-Your code is now deployed, but you need to manually configure these environment variables in the Vercel dashboard to enable production authentication.
+The Tailwind CSS build issues have been resolved.
+Your code is now deployed successfully, but you need to manually configure these environment variables in the Vercel dashboard to enable production authentication.

 ### Step-by-Step Instructions: